 What are the 3 methods of capital budgeting?

 Several capital budgeting methods are used to help value capital projects.
 The valuations serve to screen out projects that fall short of a company’s minimum performance thresholds.
-They are also helpful to compare competing projects and develop rankings.
-Three common methods of capital budgeting are the payback period, net present value analysis and the profitability index.
+They are also helpful in comparing competing projects and developing rankings.
+Three common methods of capital budgeting are payback analysis, net present value analysis, and constraint analysis.

 What is the capital budgeting process?